EnergyInnovation/eps-us/docs/io-model.md

 ## Obtaining Time-Series Values for Jobs, GDP, and Employee Compensation

 The approach above allows us to calculate time-series data for the effects of the policy package on jobs, GDP, and employee compensation.
 However, our BAU data for total quantity of jobs, GDP, and employee compensation is based on a static, historical year from the I/O input data.
 (No public, projected future time-series data for jobs, value added, employee compensation, and output, all disaggregated by ISIC code, are available, as far as we are aware.)
-We generally don't need time-series BAU quantities if we are only interested in showing policy impacts (in absolute numbers of currency units or jobs) in output graphs.
-However, we do need BAU quantities to obtain certain derived output metrics, specifically:
+We generally don't need time-series BAU quantities if we are only interested in showing policy impacts (in absolute numbers of currency units or jobs) in output graphs, without macroeconomic demand feedbacks.
+However, we do need BAU quantities to obtain certain values, specifically:

+- Percentage change in contribution to GDP by ISIC code, used in [macroeconomic energy service demand feedbacks](macro-feedbacks.html)

 - Percentage change in GDP (as opposed to change in absolute dollars)